Tesena-smart-testing/WatchUI/_doc/keywords/pdf_to_image.md

 | number_page | PDF´s page number, which we change into image.
 Default is 0
 | name | Name of the image, we going to creating.
 Default is img.
 | save_folder | path, where you want to save images with highlighted differences (default: "../Outputs")
+| zoom | Resolution of the created image (default: "3").
+Zoom with value 1 for A4 is 595 x 842, for zoom 3 is 1785 x 2526

 </div>